zmx21/G2GSnake/README.md

 ```
 cd G2GSnake/workflow/
 ```
 We can then run the G2GSnake pipeline.
-The number of cores can be adjusted:
+The number of cores can be adjusted by changing the `--cores` flag:
 ```
 conda activate snakemake
 snakemake --use-singularity --cores 1 --singularity-args "-B ./results:/home/results,../raw_data:/raw_data,./scripts:/home/scripts"